Integrating with Snowflake (Small Datasets)

 2. To create a user and role, go to **Admin → Users & Roles** in the left navigation section.

-1. Select the Roles tab and click on the + Role button at the top right to create a custom role.
+3. Select the **Roles** tab and click on the **+ Role** button at the top right to create a custom role.
 This is an optional step and you can skip this if you already have a relevant role defined

-1. Then click on the + User button at the top right and fill in the details.
+4. Then click on the **+ User** button at the top right and fill in the details.
 Please choose the role that you created in the step above.
 Choose the warehouse that we had created or selected in the previous section as the Default Warehouse.
 You can also choose some Default Namespace if needed (this is optional).

 At the end of this step, you will get the username / password and warehouse name that you will need for the connection.

-Step 3: Get Snowflake identifier details
+### Step 3: Get Snowflake identifier details <a href="#step-3-get-snowflake-identifier-details" id="step-3-get-snowflake-identifier-details"></a>

 1. To get this, click on the Account name next to the Snowflake icon at the bottom left menu.
 Mouse hover to the respective Snowflake Account.

 2. Then click on the Copy icon.
 This will copy the Account Idetifier.
-This should be something like: ICKXXXX.ACCOUNT_NAME.
+This should be something like: ***ICKXXXX.ACCOUNT\_NAME***.
 Please note this as well.

-Step 4: Add permissions to tables
+### Step 4: Add permissions to tables <a href="#step-4-add-permissions-to-tables" id="step-4-add-permissions-to-tables"></a>

 1. Please go to **Data → Databases** in the left navigation bar.
 Select the tables that you want to give permissions for.

-1. Click on the + Privilege icon and then select the role that you had created in the sections above.
-Choose the default privilege in the Privileges dropdown and click on Grant Privileges.
+2. Click on the **+ Privilege** icon and then select the role that you had created in the sections above.
+Choose the default privilege in the **Privileges** dropdown and click on **Grant Privileges.**

-Step 5: Provide access to warehouse
+### Step 5: Provide access to warehouse <a href="#step-5-provide-access-to-warehouse" id="step-5-provide-access-to-warehouse"></a>

 1. Execute the below command to provide warehouse access to the role defined in Step 2.